-Brazilian Delegation in Brussels at the Occasion of the Start of Parliamentary Friendship Group for Indigenous Peoples
+Brazilian Delegation in Brussels for Launch of Parliamentary Friendship Group of Indigenous Peoples

 With the aim of harnessing cooperation between the the European External Action Service (EEAS) and indigenous rights advocates, the delegation visited the institution on 21 November 2017 to have an exchange of views on tangible strategies the EU can develop in fostering indigenous rights in Latin America.
 Representatives of the EEAS included the Head of the Division for Relations with South America, Mr Koetsenruijter, Policy Officer of the Human Rights Division Ms Tove Soevndahl Gant, Deputy Head of the South America Division, Mr Jean-Pierre Bou, as well as Policy Officer of the Americas Department Regional Affairs, Mr Andrea Rossi.
 During the meeting, the delegation spoke about the unfolding situation in Brazil with regards to indigenous rights and how the EU can play a leading role as it is a major importer of Brazilian commodities.
 The EEAS highlighted the important relationship that Europe has with Brazil and suggested that other countries around the world join the EU in holding Brazil accountable for its violations against indigenous communities.This meeting was important as the EU pledged its continuing support and commitment to the indigenous cause.